Place of origin | Japan |

 Due to rendaku consonant mutation, sushi is pronounced with zu instead of su when a prefix is attached, as in nigirizushi.

 Chirashizushi (ちらし寿司, "scattered sushi", also referred to as barazushi) serves the rice in a bowl and tops it with a variety of raw fish and vegetable garnishes.
-It is popular because it is filling, fast, and easy to make.[19]
-It is eaten annually on Hinamatsuri in March and Kodomonohi in May.
+It is commonly eaten because it is filling, fast and easy to make.[citation needed] It is eaten annually on Hinamatsuri in March and Kodomonohi in May.

-Inarizushi (稲荷寿司) is a pouch of fried tofu typically filled with sushi rice alone.
-According to Shinto lore, inarizushi is named after the god Inari.
-Foxes, messengers of Inari, are believed to have a fondness for fried tofu, and an inarizushi roll has pointed corners that resemble fox ears.[20]
+稲荷寿司 (Inarizushi) is a pouch of fried tofu typically filled with sushi rice alone.
+Tales tell that inarizushi is named after the Shinto god Inari.
+Foxes, messengers of Inari, are believed to have a fondness for fried tofu, and an inarizushi roll has pointed corners that resemble fox ears.[15]

 Regional variations include pouches made of a thin omelette (帛紗寿司, fukusa-zushi, or 茶巾寿司, chakin-zushi) instead of tofu.
-It should not be confused with inari maki, a roll filled with flavored fried tofu.
+It should not be confused with inari maki, which is a roll filled with flavored fried tofu.

 Cone sushi is a variant of inarizushi originating in Hawaii that may include green beans, carrots, or gobo along with rice, wrapped in a triangular abura-age piece.
 It is often sold in okazu-ya (Japanese delis) and as a component of bento boxes.[21][22][23][24]

-Makizushi (巻き寿司, "rolled sushi"), norimaki (海苔巻き, "nori roll", used generically for other dishes as well) or makimono (巻物, "variety of rolls") is a cylindrical piece formed with the help of a mat known as a makisu (巻き簾).
-Makizushi is generally wrapped in nori (seaweed) but is occasionally wrapped in a thin omelette, soy paper, cucumber, or shiso (perilla) leaves.
-Makizushi is often cut into six or eight pieces, constituting a single roll order.
+Makizushi (巻き寿司, "rolled sushi"), norimaki (海苔巻き, "nori roll", used generically for other dishes as well) or makimono (巻物, "variety of rolls") is a cylindrical piece formed with the help of a bamboo mat known as a makisu (巻き簾).
+Makizushi is generally wrapped in nori (seaweed), but is occasionally wrapped in a thin omelette, soy paper, cucumber, or shiso (perilla) leaves.
+Makizushi is usually cut into six or eight pieces, which constitutes a single roll order.
 Short-grain white rice is usually used, although short-grain brown rice, like olive oil on nori, is now becoming more widespread among the health-conscious.
 Rarely, sweet rice is mixed in makizushi rice.

 Below are some common types of makizushi, but many other kinds exist.